-The chassis is only 4RU tall, so it will fit into the same space as the Catalyst 6503-E chassis, but it provides much higher port density (up to 80 10GbE ports per system).
-The 6880-X chassis has 16 SFP+ ports onboard, and four half-card slots, each capable of providing 80 Gbps per slot of throughput.
+The chassis is only 4RU tall, so it will fit into the same space as the Catalyst 6503-E chassis, but it provides much higher port density: up to 80 10GbE ports per system.
+The 6880-X chassis has 16 SFP+ ports onboard, and four half card slots, each capable of providing 80 Gbps per slot of throughput.
 Currently, the only card available is a 16-port 10GbE unit, so these cards (and the ports on the chassis as well) are 2:1 oversubscribed.

 In addition to these new systems, Cisco has also announced the Catalyst 6800ia fabric extender for use with the Catalyst 6500 and 6800 series switches.
 The Catalyst 6800ia works the same as the Nexus 2000 extenders, appearing to the parent system as a virtual line card and sending all traffic up to the parent system for forwarding.

-The Catalyst 6800ia, however, is optimized for access layer use, providing PoE+ capability and support for FlexStack and allowing up to four extenders in the same rack to be connected together.
-This allows the use of the Catalyst 6500 and 6800's advanced ACL and QoS capabilities to be pushed out to the access layer without the expense or size of a full system.
+The Catalyst 6800ia, however, is optimized for access layer use, providing PoE+ capability and support for FlexStack, allowing up to four extenders in the same rack to be connected together.
+This allows the use of the Catalyst 6500 and 6800’s advanced ACL and QoS capabilities to be pushed out to the access layer without the expense or size of a full system.
 Note that when used with the Catalyst 6500 or Catalyst 6807 chassis, the parent card must be one of the WS-X6904-40G line cards; this is currently the only standard card that has the needed logic to manage the 6800ia.
 The Catalyst 6880-X, however, can support these extenders on all of its ports.

 As you can see with the new Catalyst 6800, there is no real sense in comparing the Catalyst 6500 and Catalyst 6800 series.
-The Catalyst 6800 is an extension to the popular Catalyst 6500, which provides a clear path forward for the technologies and features of the original line into the 10-, 40-, and 100GbE world.
+The Catalyst 6800 is an extension to the popular Catalyst 6500, and it provides a clear path forward for the technologies and features of the original line into the 10-, 40-, and 100GbE world.